 The key is finding what works for you and doing it often.

 Self-care is critical when dealing with depression.
 Make sure to find strategies that work for you and stick to them!
 This will help you manage your condition more effectively.

-9. Get help from friends or family members if you feel like you’re struggling too much on your own.
+9. Get help from friends or family if you’re struggling too much.

 Depression can make it difficult to get anything done; sometimes, you might need help from other people.

-For instance, if I’m struggling with motivation or concentration one day and feel like quitting studying altogether, my parents will call me and chat with me for a while to keep me distracted.
+For instance, if I’m struggling with motivation or concentration one day and feel like quitting studying, my parents will call and chat with me for a while to keep me distracted.

 This helps remind me that I’m not alone and have people who support me.

-If you’re feeling overwhelmed or like you can’t handle things on your own, don’t be afraid to ask for help from friends or family members!
+If you’re feeling overwhelmed or like you can’t handle things alone, don’t be afraid to ask for help from friends or family!
 They want to see you succeed and do whatever they can to help.